International

 Several of the issues discussed above (pinholes, thickness effects and glitches), together with beam inhomogeneity and/or beam motion, can contribute significantly to apparent noise in an EXAFS scan.
 All of these effects are minimized by using very homogeneous/uniform samples, so it is worth the extra effort to prepare such samples.

 Assume that the samples are not uniform in some way: pinholes are present, the sample is tapered or more generally the sample varies in thickness across the X-ray beam.
 Also recognize that all X-ray beams are not uniform to some extent and that intensity variations across the beam can vary slowly with energy.
-Li et al. (1994[link]) observed small variations with energy in glitch studies (see Figs. 1–3 in Li et al., 1994[link]) but did not comment further; these features are likely to arise from variations in the reflectivity of the monochromator crystals (or mirrors) as the beam moves along the crystal in an X-ray scan.
+Li et al. (1994link to reference) observed small variations with energy in glitch studies (see Figs. 1–3 in Li et al., 1994link to reference) but did not comment further; these features are likely to arise from variations in the reflectivity of the monochromator crystals (or mirrors) as the beam moves along the crystal in an X-ray scan.
 In energy scans, these variations will couple with sample non-uniformity to produce (repeatable) noise-like variations in the transmitted intensity.
 Beam motion can also produce variations in transmitted flux; if, for example, the highest intensity of the beam shifts towards (away from) a pinhole from one data point to the next, the I1 intensity will increase (decrease) and this will appear as noise in the scan.
 A similar variation occurs if the highest beam intensity moves on and off a larger powder particle.

 Because the EXAFS amplitude in k-space decreases at high k, both from the decrease of the backscattering amplitude with k as well as from thermal vibrations, these effects become pronounced at high k and it is then critical to have a very uniform sample to obtain good EXAFS data, typically above k = 12–15 Å−1.